© Sarah Beesley MHD Hons

 - Many cases of Psoriasis have a fungal infection at their base

 In The Self Heal Clinic, we have a specialised program which treats the gut environment and increases the biodiversity of the flora by up to several hundred different species which are one of the key control tools for Candida.
 The same program simultaneously repairs the damaged gut lining and alters the signalling to the immune system via the gut wall.
-Clinical trials have shown improvement in allergen tolerance, immune function and a reduction in the severity of auto-immune response with the use of the program.
-The program uses immunobiotics and specialist prebiotics rather than the usual anti-microbial/probiotic approach.
+Clinical trials have shown improvement in allergen tolerance, immune function and a reduction in the severity of auto-immune response with the use of this approach.
+The program uses immunobiotics and specialist prebiotics alongside anti-microbials, rather than the usual anti-microbial/probiotic approach.

 Call us today on 06 3787705 for an appointment if you suspect Candida to be an issue for you.